 Being the best at what you do is not enough in today's world.
 Your construction company can be the best in its area and still perform poorly compared to others.

 Because web design has become as preeminent in the construction industry as it has in other industries.
 Companies that don't adapt to survive are arguably doomed to fall behind the competition.

 But how do you know that your construction company needs a better web design strategy?
 What are the signs?

-Here are five signs that your construction website needs a better design to reach customers.
+five signs your construction website needs a better design.

 1. You Want More Control Over Your Brand

 If you're constantly finding that you want more control over your brand, your web design is where you need to start.
 This should help you get some information out about your business that has been completely curated by you.

 Because, like it or not, not all the info about your company you find on the web can be curated by you.